mojomast/voice-rag-devplan-assistant/TESTING_CONFIG.md

 3. **Test configuration updates:**
    - Open the frontend (Streamlit)
    - Go to "Runtime Settings" → "Credentials & Mode"
-   - You can now update settings without providing an admin token!
+   - You can now update settings without providing an admin token

+4. **Revert before live validation:**
+   - Set `REQUIRE_ADMIN_TOKEN=True`
+   - Restart the backend again
+   - Confirm logs reflect the secure configuration

 ## How It Works